atomic-nfts/standard/README.md

 # Atomic NFTs

 The official docs portal can be found on [atomicnft.com](https://atomicnft.com/).

 An Atomic NFT uses Arweave Transaction Meta Data to generate a Smart Contract and store a media file in a single transaction.

 This unique standard makes a new type of NFT that is:

 - Eco-friendly (contracts are lazily executed, and proof of work is used minimally)
 - Contracts and media are intertwined and cannot be separated
 - Media and contract data use a common locator
 - Proofs of Real traffic provide attention rewards via Koii
 - Can be bridged to any blockchain network

 # Contributing

 Contribute to atomic-nfts and make it better, here's the tutorial to make a good, clean pull request.

 ## How to make a clean pull request

+- First, go to [atomicnft.com](https://atomicnft.com/){: target="\_blank"}.
+- Go to the page you want to make it better.
-- Create a personal fork of the project on Github.
+- Click the `Suggest edits on Github`.
-- Clone the fork on your local machine.
-Your remote repo on Github is called `origin`.
-- Add the original repository as a remote called `upstream`.
+- Edit the file.(There's a pencil icon)
-- If you created your fork a while ago be sure to pull upstream changes into your local repository.
-- Create a new branch to work on!
-Branch from `develop` if it exists, else from `master`.
-- Implement/fix your feature, comment your code.
-- If the project has tests run them!
-- Write or adapt tests as needed.
-- Add or change the documentation as needed.
-- Push your branch to your fork on Github, the remote `origin`.
-- From your fork open a pull request in the correct branch.
-Target the project's `develop` branch if there is one, else go for `master`!
-- Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).

-And last but not least: Always write your commit messages in the present tense.
-Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.
+- After you finish, write the description and choose "Create a new branch".
+Give it a clear name.
+- Click `Propose changes`.

+The new branch will be created and you are done!

 # General Structure

 The standard contract for Atomic NFTs can be found here: `I8xgq3361qpR8_DvqcGpkCYAUTMktyAgvkm6kGhJzEQ`

 ## The State Object

 The standard NFT has this common structure:

 ```
 {
   "owner": "ay1uavTv9SVRKVIrUhH8178ON_zjAsZo2tcm5wiC4bI",